AaltoSciComp/scicomp-docs/help/garage.rst

 .. admonition:: Planned disruptions
    :class: important

-   * 15 August: Probably less (or no) availability due to an internal development day.
+   * 8 September: Probably less (or no) availability due to an internal meeting.

 ..
    * There are no current planned disruptions in the daily garage.